 In our effort to better understand, respond to, and prevent domestic violence, NRCDV has developed a number of key initiatives to facilitate a deeper focus on a particular issue or population.
-These are VAWnet, Safe Housing Partnerships, PreventIPV, the National LGBTQ Institute on IPV, Domestic Violence Awareness Project, ACE-DV Leadership Forum, DV Evidence Project, Runaway & Homeless Youth and Relationship Violence Toolkit, and Community Based Participatory Research toolkit.
+These are VAWnet, Safe Housing Partnerships, PreventIPV, Domestic Violence Awareness Project, ACE-DV Leadership Forum, DV Evidence Project, Runaway & Homeless Youth and Relationship Violence Toolkit, and Community Based Participatory Research toolkit.

 VAWnet serves as NRCDV’s primary dissemination vehicle for domestic violence information and materials to the field on domestic violence policy, practice and research.